Resize Ubuntu Partitions in Hyper-V to Use Full Disk

 sudo resize2fs /dev/mapper/ubuntu--vg-ubuntu--lv

-Note that if you resized the size of the virtual hard disk in Hyper-V, you may need to run the following command to ensure that the new size is recognized:
+If you expanded the virtual hard disk in Hyper-V, you may also need to run the following command so the OS recognizes the new size:

 Shell